connormeaton/connormeaton.github.io/_pages/books.md

 It feels like we are the cunning spider spinning the intricate web of our great Idea, but if we are not careful, we become the fly.

+**The Idiot**

+*(2021)*

+To act in full compassion is beautiful, but it doesn't appear to minimize suffering at a comprehendable time scale, leaving me less sure of the human ability to articulate moral perfection than ever before.

 **Notes from the Underground**

 *(2018)*